lukehedger/levelout/source/content/posts/sails.md

 ---
 title: Sails.js
-detail: Hitting the open sea with Sails.js
+detail: One of the strengths of Sails is its ability to interface with a range of databases using a uniform API.
 read: 10
 tags: sails node
 comments: true